mariochampion/gitmynotes/README.md

 ## Steps
-1. clone the repo: `git clone https://github.com/mariochampion/gitnotes.git`
+1. clone the repo: `git clone https://github.com/mariochampion/gitmynotes.git`

-2. cd into gitnotes dir: `cd gitnotes`
+2. cd into gitmynotes dir: `cd gitmynotes`

-3. in file `gitnotes.py`, set required and optional configurations, or leave as shipped with these common sense defaults
+3. in file `gitmynotes.py`, set required and optional configurations, or leave as shipped with these common sense defaults

 	-- REQUIRED TO CHANGE--